-A terrible attempt at pop culture reference aside (I shouldn't pretend I know about these things), I'm smitten with my new hand-made printed leggings.
+All terrible attempts at pop culture reference aside, I'm smitten with my new hand-made printed leggings.
 It's taken a world of self control not to just go and buy a pair since I've wanted in on this trend for a while.
 Or more accurately, since I grew out of a great psychedelic pair I rocked as a seven year old.
 I've been searching for some suitable legging fabric, tribal, preferably and with a four-way stretch.
 I did have this swimsuit lycra (from here) set aside for the day when the stars would align, the sewing gods would smile down and I would transform it into a magnifient boned bustier, high waisted bikini.
 With my magic sewing wand.
 That I don't have.
 So no hard feelings it didn't happen this summer and is probably a few more summers and a tad more garment experience off.
 Leggings on the other hand, for an hour and a half and no perspiration later, they're slinking out the door in all their tribal glory.

 Do you like my llama?

 I'm holding Pinterest responsible for my slightly less hazy idea of what's going on out in the fashion world these days.
 And I can't get enough of what seems to be a perfect balance of fun / feminine: Peplums, geometric prints, tribal, leggings, high waists, blazers, peterpan collars, neon, maxi skirts.
 I'll be miffed when any of these leave the scene again.
 And if'you're dabbling in DIY fashion, it's a pretty exciting time.
 Thanks to an ever-growing choice in sewing patterns, making stuff that is ás good as the shops' is at our fingertips.
 Coveting some printed leggings of your own?
 Here's a start....